4 Types of 3PL Providers and How They Differ

 4 Types of 3PL Companies

 As logistics has grown over the years, especially with the advent of the eCommerce business model, so too have the services logistics providers offer.
-Today, there are four common types of 3PL service providers; the type you choose will depend on the unique needs of your individual business.
+Today, there are four common types of 3PL logistics providers; the type you choose will depend on the unique needs of your individual business.

 1. Standard 3PL Providers